Love and Marriage: Marriages on record – the greatest duets

 Honourable mentions: John Travolta & Olivia Newton – ‘Summer Nights’, Nicole Kidman & Ewan McGregor – ‘Come What May’

 ‘Scream’ by Michael Jackson & Janet Jackson (1995)

-What's better than one Jackson?
+What’s better than one Jackson?
 Two Jacksons, obviously.
-It's an awesome BOGOF duet.
-Written as a retaliatory barb against the tabloids and their coverage of the child abuse allegations made against Michael during this period.
-Nevertheless, this didn't stop the song, and its $7 million music video, being well received by critics and became a worldwide smash hit.
-Due to its subject matter and angry tone, 'Scream' is an unusual duet, as they most frequently concern love and relationships.
+It’s an awesome BOGOF duet.
+Written as a retaliatory barb against the tabloids and their coverage of the child abuse allegations made against Michael during this period, it didn’t stop the song, and its $7 million music video, from being well received by critics and becoming a worldwide smash hit.
+Due to its subject matter and angry tone, ‘Scream’ is an unusual duet, as they most frequently concern love and relationships.